russellmoss/wine-and-food/SETUP.md

 C7_SECRET_KEY=your_commerce7_secret_key_here
 C7_TENANT_ID=milea-estate-vineyard
 C7_TAG_ID=your_tag_id_here

-# Klaviyo Configuration
-KLAVIYO_API_KEY=your_klaviyo_api_key_here
-KLAVIYO_LIST_ID=your_klaviyo_list_id_here
 ```

 ## Issues Fixed

 1. **Commerce7 Authentication**: Added conditional checks to skip Commerce7 integration if credentials are missing or invalid
-2. **Klaviyo SMS Validation**: Fixed phone number validation to only include valid phone numbers (10+ digits)
+2. **Commerce7 Validation**: Fixed validation errors for country code and metadata keys
-3. **Error Handling**: Improved error handling so the contest form works even if external APIs fail
+3. **Error Handling**: Improved error handling for Commerce7 API calls
-4. **Graceful Degradation**: The form will still work and show success even if some integrations fail
+4. **Simplified Integration**: Removed Klaviyo integration - now Commerce7 only

 ## How It Works Now

-- If Commerce7 credentials are missing/invalid: Skips Commerce7 integration, continues with Klaviyo
-- If Klaviyo credentials are missing/invalid: Skips Klaviyo integration, still shows success
-- If phone number is invalid: Omits phone from Klaviyo profile to avoid SMS validation errors
+- **Commerce7 Only**: The form now only integrates with Commerce7 for customer management
+- **Customer Creation/Update**: Creates new customers or updates existing ones with contest tag
+- **Tag Attachment**: Always ensures the contest tag is attached to customer profiles
+- **Email Subscription**: Automatically sets email marketing status to "Subscribed"
-- Form always shows success message to user regardless of backend integration status
+- **Form Success**: Shows success message when Commerce7 integration completes

 ## Testing